Drug updated on 5/17/2024

 Indication

-- For the treatment of severe hypoglycemia in pediatric and adult patients with diabetes aged 6 years and above.
+- Indicated for the treatment of severe hypoglycemia in pediatric and adult patients with diabetes aged 6 years and above.

 Summary

-- Dasiglucagon (Zegalogue) is a glucagon analog used for the treatment of severe hypoglycemia in pediatric and adult patients with diabetes aged 6 years and above.
+- Dasiglucagon (Zegalogue) is indicated for the treatment of severe hypoglycemia in pediatric and adult patients with diabetes aged 6 years and above.
+It has a comparable safety profile to native glucagon, but shows significant improvement in reducing recovery time from hypoglycemic events.

 Product Monograph / Prescribing Information